Transportation H-1B Sponsorship Jobs in Washington

 Get Access To All Jobs

-Job Roles in Transportation in Washington
+H-1B Transportation Job Roles in Washington

-Project & Program Management40 jobs
+Project & Program Management16 jobs

-Engineering (Non-Software)33 jobs
+Engineering (Non-Software)13 jobs

-Partnerships & Business Development27 jobs
+Partnerships & Business Development13 jobs

-Project Management23 jobs
+Project Management12 jobs

-See all 235+ Transportation Washington jobs
+See all 73+ Transportation H-1B Jobs in Washington

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Transportation Washington roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Transportation H-1B Sponsorship Jobs in Washington: Frequently Asked Questions

 Which transportation companies in Washington sponsor H-1B visas?

-Amazon is among the most active H-1B sponsors in Washington, filing extensively for logistics and supply chain roles.
+Amazon is among the most active H-1B visa sponsors in Washington, filing extensively for logistics and supply chain roles.
 Boeing sponsors H-1B workers in transportation systems and aerospace engineering.
 BNSF Railway, the Port of Seattle, Alaska Airlines, and freight technology companies operating in the Seattle metro area also appear in Department of Labor LCA disclosure data as H-1B sponsors in transportation-related occupations.

 Which cities in Washington have the most transportation H-1B sponsorship jobs?